 Summer classical music programs at Banff Centre are committed to the Creation of new music, the Refinement of traditional and contemporary practices, and the Amplification of our music into the public space by means of reflection and conversation.
 This Creation, Refinement, and Amplification is referred to as ARC.
 Faculty and participants will explore ARC, these three vital and inseparable aspects of music-making, to become whole musicians: creative, skilled and living fully in the changing world we share.
 This work together will take place everywhere, from informal conversations on the slopes of Mount Norquay, in master classes and rehearsals, and in formal concert productions, presented side-by-side with faculty, that are intended for the general public.
 Along the way, the programs will seek rich encounters between composers and performers, scholars and practitioners; with writers, dancers, naturalists, and audience members.

-Daily activities will typically include—but are not limited to—lessons, daily faculty-led seminars, informal conversations, rehearsals, hikes, and public performances.
-Summer Classical Music Programs will include cross-disciplinary collaborations with other Banff Centre artists and programs to influence the development and interpretation of new work.
+Banff Centre's five Summer Classical Music Programs offer lessons,daily faculty-led seminars, informal conversations, rehearsals, hikes, public performances, and more.
+All programs include cross-disciplinary collaborations with other Banff Centre artists and programs to influence the development and interpretation of new work.
 Programming will create rich collaborative relationships and stimulate intense experiences in music-making.

 Who should apply?